GEOGRAPHY FOR 2026 & BEYOND

 Does malnutrition exist there in a different form?

-Then check out this article from the Guardian.
+Then check out this article from the BBC.

-Read the article linked above and make notes on the impacts of eating the wrong (french word: mal) sorts of foods in large quantities.
+Read the article linked above and make notes on the likely spread of obesity around the world.

 Extension Task - Create a 1 side of A4 factsheet on Word or PowerPoint about obesity.
 You should include: